 Another creative approach to using your HSA is as an additional layer of your emergency fund.
-Say you have $2,000 in your regular savings account with CIT Bank, $10,000 in your HSA, and a deductible of $3,000 for your health insurance.
-You contribute part of every paycheck to your HSA as a tax-sheltered, growth-oriented account.
-Then, you choose investments like you would in an IRA.
+Say you have $2,000 in your regular savings account, $10,000 in your HSA, and a deductible of $3,000 for your health insurance.
+You contribute part of every paycheck to your HSA as a tax-sheltered, growth-oriented investment account.

 Imagine that in March, you face a $1,000 medical bill.
 You pay it out of your normal savings account, leaving your HSA untouched and invested to grow tax-free, hoping you don’t get hit with any other medical expenses that year.
 But in October, you face another $2,000 medical bill.